The Position of Jupiter in the Night Sky:

 Sco & S. Oph

-Scorpius, Southern Ophiuchus, Sagittarius, Capricornus and Aquarius Three photographs showing the region of the night sky through which Jupiter passes from late 2018 to early 2022 (click on the thumbnails for their full-size versions: 93 KB, 206 KB and 111 KB).
+Scorpius, Southern Ophiuchus, Sagittarius, Capricornus and Aquarius Three photographs showing the region of the night sky through which Jupiter passed from late 2018 to early 2022 (click on the thumbnails for their full-size versions: 93 KB, 206 KB and 111 KB).
 The regions of the star chart which are covered by each photograph are shown on the overlay chart above (72 KB).
 Dashed lines indicate that the photograph extends beyond the boundaries of the chart.
 The faintest stars visible in each photo are about magnitude +8.0.
 Note that the photographs do not have the same scale because of the varying camera lens settings and image resolutions.

 Jupiter reached opposition to the Sun in central Taurus in late 2012 (click on thumbnail for full-size photo, 339 KB).
 The picture shows the planet in the Western sky before dawn, when it began to sink into the suburban skyglow.
 Orion is seen at the left of the picture and Auriga is at the upper right.
 An annotated version of the photo can be seen here (180 KB).